East Bay Express: Awards

-2014

-The Express won two first-place awards for journalism excellence and shared in another in the Society of Professional Journalism contest for Northern California news organizations.
-Sam Levin won a first place in the Arts and Culture reporting category for "When Corporations Want Profits, They Don't Ask for Permission."
-Kathleen Richards won first place in the Feature Storytelling category for "Hunting with a Rat."
-And Joaquin Palomino won in the Outstanding Emerging Journalist category for "California's Thirsty Almonds" (2/5/14) and "The Water Tunnel Boondoggle" (5/13/14.
-Palomino was also honored for his report, "Archaeology's Poisonous Past," in High Country News.

 Notable stories

 Express humorist Alice Kahn claimed to have coined the word "yuppie" in a 1983 column.
 This claim is disputed, but no definitive origin for the word has been determined.

 In 2002, the paper's coverage played a crucial role in uncovering the Your Black Muslim Bakery scandal.

 The Express placed actor Gary Coleman on the ballot for governor in the 2003 California recall election as a satirical comment on the recall of Democratic Governor Gray Davis.

 A 2005 profile of the environmentalist Van Jones noted that he had, in his youth, identified as a "communist" and been a member of the activist group Standing Together to Organize a Revolutionary Movement (STORM).

-In February 2009, the paper uncovered an alleged extortion scam by the user review website Yelp, Inc. After the story's publication, several lawsuits were filed against the company.
+In February 2009, the paper uncovered an alleged extortion scam by the user review website Yelp Inc. After the story's publication, several lawsuits were filed against the company.